top of page

 MY YOUNG HEART

 One morning in late August the year I turned eight, I waited with my mother and sister at a tram stop along a busy road on the southern outskirts of Gothenburg.
-Lined with old converted mills, breweries, and apartment buildings, the road followed a stream that flowed north toward the river at whose mouth the city had spring up as a Dutch trade outpost in the 1600s.
-My father had secured a job in the city, which by the 1970s had become a major industrial center and port.
-A week earlier, my family had moved from Long Island into an apartment a fifteen-minute tram ride from the main downtown shopping district.
+Lined with old converted mills, breweries, and apartment buildings, the road followed a stream that flowed north toward the river at whose mouth the city had its origins as a trade outpost in the 1600s.
+My father had secured a job in the city, which by the 1970s had become a major industrial center and port, and a week earlier my family had moved into an apartment a fifteen-minute tram ride from the main downtown shopping district.
 Swedish city children took public transportation to school and my mother planned to accompany Camilla and me on the tram for a few days to help us learn the route.

-Once the tram pulled into the station, we got on and went to stand by a window in the middle of the car.
+Once the tram pulled into the platform, we got on and went to stand by a window in the middle of the car.
 As the tram slowly made its way toward the city center, I looked out on a tidy order of five-story brick and stucco apartment buildings with occasional corner turrets, arched windows and entrance ways, and boutiques along the sidewalks.
 Eventually the tram turned onto a broad store-lined street that people called the Avenue for short.
-The street led north from a plaza surrounded by the city art museum, concert hall, and theater house toward an old stone bridge and the zigzagging defense moat that had once protected the early Dutch settlement.
-On Long Island, the windows of my parents’ car and the school bus had shown me places I couldn’t go on my own.
+The street led north from a plaza surrounded by the city art museum, concert hall, and theater house toward an old stone bridge and the zigzagging moat that had once protected the early settlement.
+On Long Island, the windows of my parents' car and the school bus had shown me places I couldn't go on my own.
 As I looked out the window of the tram, the blocks of the city seemed to create compact quadrants whose layout I could easily master.

 With each passing block, the city wrapped its bustling scenes ever more closely around me.
 Snug between the window and a cluster of passengers to my back, I rocked gently back and forth to the movement of the tram.
-The steady metallic chugging of the car and turning of newspapers by people around me softened to a blur until I stood alone with the world outside the window.
+The steady metallic chugging of the car and turning of newspapers by people around me gradually softened to a blur until I stood alone with the world outside the window.

 ✧